graharee/GVSU-CIS350-AVALANCHE/docs/AVALANCHE-Project-Proposal.md

 # Anticipated Technologies

-- A computer to have the IDE for Python.
+- A computer to have the IDE for Python
+   - And to use the microphone
+   - And to import any packages that we will need on Python

 # Method/Approach